-With the constant fluctuation of the stock market and an uncertain future that some say could lead to a recession (some say we’re already experiencing one), it’s time for you to get serious about investing in assets that will help you secure your future, like real estate.
+With the constant fluctuation of the stock market and an uncertain future that some say could lead to a recession (others say we’re already experiencing one), it’s time for you to get serious about investing in assets that will help you secure your future—like real estate.

 On the other hand, if the market drops or completely crashes, your real estate property doesn’t just disappear.
 You may have to wait years to sell it, sell for a lower price, or adjust the amount of rent you charge your tenants, but your asset still exists in the physical world.

 This alone is the best reason to start investing in real estate—specifically commercial real estate.
 Here’s why.